 - Add the butter and onion and saute for 2-3 minutes.
 Add in the garlic, and ginger and saute for one minute longer.

 - Add the spices and tomato paste and saute for 1-2 minutes, or until spices are fragrant.
-Be careful not to burn.
+Be careful not to burn the spices or tomato paste.
 Turn the Instant Pot OFF.

-- Add in chicken stock, and scrape up any browned bits on the bottom of the inner pot.
+- Add in the chicken broth and scrape up any browned bits on the bottom of the inner pot.

-- Add the tomato sauce and chicken cubes.
-Stir to combine.
+- Add the crushed tomatoes and chicken and stir to combine.

-- Once cook time has elapsed, open the lid to the Instant Pot.
+- Once the cooking time has elapsed, let the pressure release naturally for 10 minutes.
+Do a quick pressure release of any remaining pressure to open the lid to the Instant Pot.

 - Add in the heavy cream and simmer for 3- 5 minutes, stirring occasionally, until the sauce begins to thicken.
 Turn the Instant Pot Off.